Best Ping Irons 2024

 Following on from the success of the G710 iron, Ping is completing its 2024 lineup with the G730.
 A game improvement-iron, this club has been engineered with ball speed and distance in mind.
 How, you may ask?
 Well, Ping's engineers have unlocked the exceptional strength profiles of hyper 17-4 stainless steel with an advanced heat treatment to increase flex and lower CG, resulting in distance gains across the board.

-In testing, the ball speed was the highest of any of the best game improvement irons we've tested and, as a result, this translated into incredible distance.
-Along with the distance, we really liked the feel, which wasn't too hard or lively, something that many golfers will like.
+In testing, the ball speed was the highest of any of the best game improvement irons I've tested and, as a result, this translated into incredible distance.
+Along with the distance, I really liked the feel, which wasn't too hard or lively, something that many golfers will like.
 What's more, the wide soles of the G730 irons offer a good amount of bounce which helped turf-interaction and forgiveness.

-Away from the performance and to the aesthetics, which we really liked.
+Away from the performance and to the aesthetics, which I really liked.
 It has sizeable blade lengths and a fairly chunky top line that let you know you are getting some assistance, but somehow they don’t look clumsy.
 One final note is that there is plenty of adjustability when it comes to lofts, shafts and grips, allowing you to find the right set up for your game.

 Best looking